pub struct SourceBase {

 pub async fn dispatch_event(&self, wrapper: SourceEventWrapper) -> Result<()>

-Dispatch a SourceEventWrapper to all subscribers
+Dispatch a SourceEventWrapper to all subscribers.

 This is a generic method for dispatching any SourceEvent.
 It handles Arc-wrapping for zero-copy sharing and logs when there are no subscribers.
+The framework stamps every event with a monotonic sequence number.

 Sourcepub async fn broadcast_control(&self, control: SourceControl) -> Result<()>